open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 Meeting commenced at 9:02 a.m.
 Central Daylight Time (US).

-### Welcome, Antitrust statement, and notification of recording -- J. Stine
+### Welcome, antitrust statement, and notification of recording

 ### Introductions: No new attendees